bcc-code/capitech-dotnet-client/README.md

-# capitech-dotnet-client
+# Capitech Client for .Net
-[BCC IT] .Net Client Library for the Capitech API
+A client library for the Capitech API